mutaimwiti/rbactl/README.md

 ##### Define authentication middleware

-This is a tiny snippet of the authorization middleware.
+This is a tiny snippet of the authentication middleware.
 It only shows the success case where the user object is added to the `req` express object.

 ```javascript